Table of contents

 Track I: The Track I MD-PhD program is open to students who are enrolled in a medical Master program at UZH, with at least good grades during their Bachelor studies.

 Track II: Students who have earned at least a Master’s degree in human medicine, veterinary medicine or dentistry.
-We recommend that candidates enter the program no later than three years after completing their medical degree.
+We recommend that candidates enter the program no later than five years after completing their medical degree.
 Admission of applicants from outside Europe is subject to the recognition of their degree by the Admission Office of UZH.

 Graduates of other fields such as biology, pharmacy, or biochemistry are not admitted.